Hiwonder-docs/ROSOrin/source/docs/5_Mapping_&_Navigation_Course.md

 <img src="../_static/media/chapter_6/section_1/media/image19.png"  class="common_img" />

-For an introduction and usage of the A* algorithm, refer to the video tutorial or visit the wiki at the following link: http://wiki.ros.org/global planner
+For an introduction and usage of the A* algorithm, refer to the video tutorial or visit the wiki at the following link: http://wiki.ros.org/global_planner.

-Also visit the redblobgames website: https://www.redblobgames.com/pathfinding/a-star/introduction.html#graphs
+Also visit the redblobgames website: https://www.redblobgames.com/pathfinding/a-star/introduction.html#graphs.

 ### 5.2.3 Local Path Planning